Maanayata Dutt To Produce Sanjay Dutt's Upcoming Movie Blockbuster Gang?

 - Sanju Box Office Collection Day 11: The Ranbir Kapoor Starrer Refuses To Slow Down!

-During the releae of Ranbir Kapoor starrer Sanju, reports were doing the rounds that Sanjay Dutt is all set to star in a movie produced by his close friends Ajay and Lovel Arora along with another producer Sandeep Singh.
+During the release of Ranbir Kapoor starrer Sanju, reports were doing the rounds that Sanjay Dutt is all set to star in a movie produced by his close friends Ajay and Lovel Arora along with another producer Sandeep Singh.
 It now looks like the upcoming project has hit a roadblock as the co-producer Sandeep Singh has backed out of the project leaving Ajay and Lovel Arora high and dry.
 However, rumours are now doing the rounds that Sanjay Dutt's wife Maanayata Dutt has stepped in and will co-produce Blockbuster Gang.

 A source opened up to DNA by saying, "Maanayata (Dutt) is keen to produce Blockbuster Gang and it will mostly have Sanjay in it as one of the leads.
 However, since he has signed quite a few films, working out his dates will not be easy.
 As of now, it doesn't look like the movie will start before 2020."
 The source further commented, "Lovel and Ajay want to put things back on track and now, they have also ensured that Sandeep Singh, who was previously on board as producer, is no longer a part of the project."
-Below are the list of Sanjay Dutt's upcoming movies...
+Below is the list of Sanjay Dutt's upcoming movies...

 Saheb, Biwi Aur Gangster 3

-Sanjay Dutt will next be seen in Saheb, Biwi Aur Gangster 3 alongside Chitrangada Singh.
+Sanjay Dutt will be next seen in Saheb, Biwi Aur Gangster 3 alongside Chitrangada Singh.
 The movie also stars Soha Ali Khan and Jimmy Shergill.
 Sanjay Dutt and Jimmy Shergill last shared screenspace in Munna Bhai M.B.B.S and Lage Raho Munna Bhai.

 Torbaaz